-As it turns out, the only purchase Edgar had made (outside his normal vendors and suppliers) was an online account he created to purchase some drawer hardware online.
+As it turns out, the only purchase Edgar had made (outside his normal vendors and suppliers) was an online account he created to purchase some drawer hardware.
 When he told me the name of the supplier, I was surprised.
-While it was a company I'm familiar with, I didn't have them on my "potential autoreporter" list.
+While it was a company I'm familiar with, I didn't have them on my "possible autoreporter" list.

 Sure enough, a new Net 30 payment appeared in Edgar's D&B report last Monday under "Ret hardware", which confirmed NOT ONLY that the supplier is an autoreporter, but also that even prepaid purchases made online get reported equally (and weigh as heavily on the scores) as other purchase made on invoiced Net 30 terms.

 WHEN MAKING BUSINESS PURCHASES ONLINE: